Settling liability in a parking lot accident can be tricky; however, certain common accidents occur in which liability can be easily proven.

 Parking Lot Surveillance Footage

 CCTV surveillance footage can provide a clear picture of what happened during the accident and who is to blame.
-It can also provide evidence of any reckless or reckless behavior that caused the accident.
-The footage can also help prove the speed at which the vehicles were traveling, which can be used to determine fault.
+It can also provide evidence of any reckless behavior that caused the accident.
+The footage can also help prove the speed at which the vehicles traveled, which can be used to determine fault.

-However, obtaining the footage is not always easy to access.
+However, obtaining the footage is not always easy.
 This is because the footage often belongs to a third party, and they may not be willing to provide it without a warranty.
-An experienced St. Louis car accident attorney will have the knowledge and resources to obtain the footage and use it to prove fault.
+An experienced St. Louis car accident attorney will have the knowledge and resources to obtain and use the footage to prove fault.

 The Police Report